mohammedsaer/asp.net-using-vb.net/1- AdRotator/README.txt

-1 -  add an XML file.
-Name the XML file as adsData.xml 2 -  Copy and paste the following in the XML file.
+1 -  Create  an XML file.
+Name the XML file as adsData.xml

+2 -  Copy and paste the following in the XML file.
     <Advertisements>
       <Ad>